The National Choir Competition 2025, with a competing choir performing on stage

 Awards

-Prizes are awarded in the Grand Final as follows:
+Prizes would be awarded as follows:

 Children raising money for Barnardo's during the yearly Big Toddle event